manosdell/Seip/sourcecodeanalyzer/README.md

 different implementations of `calculateLOC`, `calculateNOM` and `calculateNOC` methods.
 The `NullAnalyzer` class is used when the user does not provide a valid input for the source code analyzer type (**Null object** pattern).
 The `SourceCodeAnalyzerFactory` class implements the **Factory** pattern.
 The factory pattern is used to create the correct instance of the `SourceCodeAnalyzer` class based on the user's input.
+The **Bridge** pattern is used to separate the `SourceCodeAnalyzer` class from the `SourceFileReader` class.
+The `SourceCodeAnalyzer` class contains a `SourceFileReader` object which is used to read the source code file.

 **Benefits of this approach:**
 * It is easy to add a new type of source code analyzer.
 We can just create a new class that extends the